ShizukaDonaghue/atomic-quiz/README.md

 ### Website Structure
 The website consists of two HTML pages.
 The main page contains all the contents related to the game and the second page is used in case of a 404 error.

 With the contents of the game being on a single HTML page, JavaScript codes in script.js are used to hide and unhide sections of the main page based on the interactions with the user.
 For example, the landing page is the start section of the main page and when the user clicks on the start button to play the game, the start section is hidden and the game section is displayed.
-Once the game is initiated, a series of randomised questions is displayed which are stored in questions.js file.
+Once the game is initiated, a series of randomised questions is displayed from questions.js file.

 ### Wire Frames
 Wireframes were generated using [balsamiq](https://balsamiq.com/) to visualise the structure of the website.
 The structure of the finished website is slightly different from the wireframes due to development that occurred during the building process, however, it largely remained the same.